r0gue-io/pop-node/messaging-spec.md

 ### Weight + Benchmarking
 #### Weight Flow inspired from POC:
 0. Contract is called with "to be charged" weight included.
-1. Weight charged in contract by pallet-contracts metering.
+1. Weight charged in contract by pallet-revive metering.
 2. Weight charged for outgoing dispatchable.
 3. Weight is charged for response hook.
 4. Weight is charged for a standard call to `CallbackExecutor`.